 12 Days of Holiday Fire Safety

-Fire Chief Ed Thiessen and LaSalle Fire Service firefighters have a holiday wish.
-“We are wishing for a fire-free holiday season for our community this year,” said Chief Thiessen.
-“But we need your help to make this come true!”
+Fire Chief Ed Thiessen and LaSalle Fire Service firefighters have one simple wish this holiday season.
+“We are wishing for a fire-free holiday season in LaSalle,” said Chief Thiessen.
+“Together we can make this wish come true!”

 Enjoy a fire safe holiday season with these tips: